justinpajak/Sum_SGX/README.md

 	- Contents of dec.txt and data.txt should be the same

 <hr/>
-2. Generate a random float for n users and encrypt data to enc.txt file
+2. Generate a random float for n users aand encrypt data in t different files, where t is the number of threads.

-	1. ~/Sum_SGX$ ./scripts/gen.py -n 200000
+	1. ~/Sum_SGX$ ./scripts/gen.py -n 1000000 -t 2

 <hr/>
-3. Run SGX Aggregated Sum Program
+3. Run SGX Aggregated Sum Program - Multithreaded

 	1. ~/Sum_SGX$ make aggsum

 	2. ~/Sum_SGX$ make SGX=1 -f mk_graphene aggsum.manifest.sgx aggsum.token pal_loader

-	3. ~/Sum_SGX$ SGX=1 ./pal_loader ./aggsum
+	3. ~/Sum_SGX$ SGX=1 ./pal_loader ./aggsum -n 1000000 -t 2

-	- This program reads in encrypted data from enc.txt, decrypts each ciphertext and then perform the aggregated sum over all of the n floats from n users.
+	- This program reads in encrypted data from enc0.txt, enc1.txt, ... (depends on # of threads specified).

+	- Then performs the aggregated sum over all of the n floats from n users.

 	- The total time taken to read in data, decrypt, and calculate sum is outputted to stdout.